-For the [DISP] key both short and long press options may be reassigned to any Model or System page or the 'Configure screens' page.
+For the [DISP] key both short and long press options may be reassigned to any Model page, System page, the 'Configure screens' page, the Home page or the Flight Data Record.
 For consistency with the X10 series, the [DISP_long] may be conventionally assigned to the 'Configure screens' page.